HL7/fhir-pacio-adi/input/pagecontent/security_privacy_consent.md

 For the purposes of Advance Directive Interoperability, additional security conformance requirements are as follows:

 ##### Exchange Security
-1. The exchange of  information **SHALL**  support [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://www.rfc-editor.org/rfc/rfc5246) or a more recent version of TLS for transport layer security.
+1. The exchange of AD information **SHOULD** use the current version and **SHALL** use either current or the immediately prior release of [Transport Level Security (TLS)](https://tools.ietf.org/html/rfc8446) as specified by the current release of [NIST guidelines (SP 800-52)](https://csrc.nist.gov/publications/detail/sp/800-52/rev-2/final).
-2. Implementers of this Implementation Guide **SHOULD** support SMART on FHIR Authorization best practices [Transport Security section](https://docs.smarthealthit.org/authorization/best-practices/#11--transport-security).
+2. Implementers of this Implementation Guide **SHALL** support [SMART on FHIR App Launch Framework](http://hl7.org/fhir/smart-app-launch/index.html) and **MAY** support [SMART on FHIR Backend Services](https://hl7.org/fhir/uv/bulkdata/authorization/index.html).
+3. Implementers of this Implementation Guide **SHOULD** support mutually authenticated TLS.
+4. Server implementations that expect to support browser-based javascript applications SHOULD enable [Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) for REST operations.
+Many client web-based apps use javascript for API calls which requires CORS.
+However, CORS could present security concerns if not implemented correctly or is not continually updated as new security issues are found and addressed.
+Implementers of CORS **SHOULD** consider advice about CORS from sources such as [Enable-CORS](http://enable-cors.org/) and [Moesif blog on Guide to CORS Pitfalls](https://www.moesif.com/blog/technical/cors/Authoritative-Guide-to-CORS-Cross-Origin-Resource-Sharing-for-REST-APIs/)

 ##### Authentication and Authorization Requirements
 1. Implementations **SHALL** support the FHIR US Core [Patient Privacy and Security requirements](https://www.hl7.org/fhir/us/core/security.html).
 2. Server systems **SHALL** publish their authorization and token endpoints for discovery in accordance with the SMART App Launch framework and publicly publish the [Well-Known Uniform Resource Identifiers (URIs)](https://hl7.org/fhir/smart-app-launch/conformance/index.html#using-well-known) JSON file with scopes defined in the `scopes_supported` property.
-3. Implementations **SHOULD** consider the SMART on FHIR Best Practices in Authorization found [here](https://docs.smarthealthit.org/authorization/best-practices/)
+3. Implementations **SHOULD** consider the SMART on FHIR Best Practices in Authorization found [here](http://hl7.org/fhir/smart-app-launch/best-practices.html)
 4. Implementation **MAY** support [Health Relationship Trust Profile for User-Managed Access (HEART)](https://openid.net/specs/openid-heart-uma2-1_0.html).
 5. This guide defines the following server requirements for SMART on [FHIR Core Capabilities](https://hl7.org/fhir/smart-app-launch/conformance/index.html#smart-on-fhir-core-capabilities-and-capability-sets)
     1. Launch Modes